baobao-insurance/baobao/offshore/IncomingInsuranceRequest/Readme.md

 ### Output

-notification of agent list to foreign service
+notification of agent list to backend service